 Your website is an employee.
 For most of you, it could be the first employee people meet.
-So why do most businesses short change this oh-so-important part of the business?
+So why do most businesses short-change this oh-so-important part of the business?

 But, when it comes to effective website design, business owners still don’t realize how much their websites do for them.
-It’s working 24/7, doesn’t take a break, and it doesn’t need vacation days.
+It works 24/7, doesn’t take a break, and it doesn’t need vacation days.
 Your site takes inquiries and sends them to you, answers questions while you sleep, and, if done correctly, generates business and receives payments.
 The list goes on and on.
 So, how much is this employee worth?

 Let me give you an example!